 - Stomach Temperature

-This user guide will give you all the essential information needed for interacting with, configuring, and deploying a Wildlife Computers SPLASH10 or TDR10 tag.
+This user guide will give you all the essential information needed for interacting with, configuring, and deploying this tag.

-Installs the Mk10Host program which is used to communicate with SPLASH10 tags.
-Mk10Host allows you to set up the SPLASH10’s deployment parameters.
-It also allows you to download archived data if the tag is recovered.
+Installs the Mk10Host program used for communicating with SPLASH tags.
+Mk10Host allows you to set up the tag’s deployment parameters and allows you to download archived data when the tag is recovered.

 Below are the physical specifications of different SPLASH10-F models.
 A full description of the features is available on the downloadable SPLASH10-F Product Features (PDF).